cgreenhalgh/wp-artcode/README.md

 The ArtCode app is available on iTunes AppStore and Google Play; search for `Artcodes`.

-Some of the functions described here may not be supported in the public version of the App as of 2015-04-02; if in doubt check with the Aestheticodes project team.
+Some of the functions described here may not be supported in the public version(s) of the App as of 2015-04-02; if in doubt check with the Aestheticodes project team.

 ### Creating a Post / Marker